tobias-schnabel/mcnnm/docs/usage.rst

 - `Y`: A matrix of observed outcomes
 - `W`: A matrix of treatment assignments

 Both matrices should be provided as JAX NumPy arrays.
+The package offers a convenience function convert_inputs that can be used to convert pandas DataFrames to JAX NumPy arrays.

 Generating Synthetic Data
 -------------------------